-In 2022, the Holy Spirit Monday falls on 13 June, offering a fantastic opportunity for a long weekend.
-If you are travelling by ferry over those days, it’s recommended to book your tickets in advance.
+In 2023, the Holy Spirit Monday falls on 5 June, and it’s a good opportunity for a long weekend.
+If you are travelling by ferry over those days, it’s recommended to book your ferry tickets in advance.

 15 August – Dormition of Virgin Mary

 One of the most important holidays in Greece is the 15th of August, when Greek Orthodoxy commemorates the Dormition of the Mother of God.